cmck/bscrape/README.md

 casperjs bscrape.js --ignore-ssl-errors=true --ssl-protocol=any
 ```

-Will output balances to stdout and to ./balances.json
+Balances will be shown in the terminal and output to the file: balances.json